Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Continued from "Streamlining Form Module Code - Part Six & Seven"

-In the past, we utilized the TextBox Wrapper Class Array to store TextBox instances with enabled Events, allowing us to capture them in memory and execute the associated Event Subroutines.
-Although this Array method served its purpose, it required us to redimension the Array space every time and maintain separate indices for various types of objects, such as Command Buttons, ComboBoxes, ListBoxes, and others.
+In the past, we utilized the TextBox Wrapper Class Array to store TextBox instances with Events enabled, allowing us to capture them in memory and execute the associated Event Subroutines.
+Although this Array method served its purpose, it required re-dimensioning the Array space every time and maintaining separate indices for various types of objects, such as Command Buttons, ComboBoxes, ListBoxes, and others.
 Fortunately, there is a more efficient option at our disposal - the Collection Object.

 1. Re-using Form Module VBA Coding for New Projects.